-To promote public safety and protect students, faculty, and staff during the COVID-19 pandemic, Prairie View A&M University has adopted policies and practices for the Fall 2020 academic term to limit virus transmission.
-Students must observe the following practices while participating in face-to-face courses and course-related activities (office hours, help sessions, transitioning to and between classes, study spaces, academic services, etc.):
+To promote public safety and protect students, faculty, and staff during the COVID-19 pandemic, Prairie View A&M University has adopted policies and practices for the Spring 2022 academic term to limit virus transmission.
+Students are encouraged to observe the following practices while participating in face-to-face courses and course-related activities (office hours, help sessions, transitioning to and between classes, study spaces, academic services, etc.):

 - Self-monitoring Students should follow CDC recommendations for self-monitoring.
-Students who have a fever or exhibit symptoms of COVID-19 should participate in class remotely and should not participate in face-to-face instruction. - Face Coverings Face coverings (cloth face covering, surgical mask, etc.) must be properly worn in all nonprivate spaces including classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource and support offices, and outdoor spaces where 6 feet of physical distancing is difficult to reliably maintain. - Physical Distancing Physical distancing must be maintained between students, instructors, and others in course and course-related activities. - Classroom Ingress/Egress Students must follow marked pathways for entering and exiting classrooms and other teaching spaces.
-Students should leave classrooms promptly after course activities have concluded, should not congregate in hallways and should maintain 6-foot physical distancing when waiting to enter classrooms and other instructional spaces. - Face-to-face Class To attend a face-to-face class, students must wear a face covering (or a face shield if they have an exemption letter).
-If a student refuses to wear a face covering, the instructor should ask the student to leave and join the class remotely.
-If the student does not leave the class, the faculty member should report that student to the Office for Student Conduct for adjudication.
-Additionally, the faculty member may choose to teach that day's class remotely for all students.
+Students who have a fever or exhibit symptoms of COVID-19 should participate in class remotely and should not participate in face-to-face instruction. - Face Coverings Face coverings (cloth face covering, surgical mask, etc.) must be properly worn in all nonprivate spaces including classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource and support offices, and outdoor spaces where 6 feet of physical distancing is difficult to reliably maintain.

+- Physical Distancing It is prudent to maintain SAFE PHYSICAL DISTANCE between students, instructors, and others in course during course-related activities.
+As this may not be always possible Face Masks are recommended to protect you and other participants in the classroom. - Classroom Ingress/Egress Students must follow marked pathways for entering and exiting classrooms and other teaching spaces.
+Students should leave classrooms promptly after course activities have concluded, should not congregate in hallways and should maintain 6-foot physical distancing when waiting to enter classrooms and other instructional spaces.

-- COVID-19 Guidelines for Student Conduct Adjudication The mandatory COVID-19 Training/Certification taken by all students serves as the 1st Warning for violation of COVID-19 Guidelines. - o 1st incident: upon review of Incident Report and finding of responsibility Conduct Probation - 2nd incident: upon review of Incident Report and finding of responsibility Suspension - Consult the Code of Student Conduct in the Student Planner or Student Conduct website for additional information on Conduct Probation and Suspension. - Personal Illness and Quarantine Students required to quarantine must participate in courses and courserelated activities remotely and must not attend face-to-face course activities.
+Personal Illness and Quarantine - Students required to quarantine must participate in courses and course-related activities remotely and must not attend face-to-face course activities.
 Students should notify their instructors of the quarantine requirement.
 Students under quarantine are expected to participate in courses and complete graded work unless they have symptoms that are too severe to participate in course activities.
 Students experiencing personal injury or illness that is too severe for the student to attend class qualify for an excused absence.
-To receive an excused absence, students must provide appropriate documentation to the Office for Student Conduct, studentconduct@pvamu.edu.
+To receive an excused absence, students must provide appropriate documentation to the Office for Student conduct., studentconduct@pvamu.edu